jcbhmr/card-battle/README.md

 <p align=center><a href="https://upload.snakesandlattes.com/rules/a/AdventureTimeCardWarsFinnvsJake.pdf">Adventure Time Card Wars rulebook PDF</a>
   | <a href="https://uwwtw.instructure.com/courses/629539">UWW Canvas course</a>
-  | <a href="https://uwwtw.instructure.com/groups/589727">UWW Canvas group</a>
   | <a href="https://discord.com/channels/1210270012871548968/1210270013316141087">Team Discord</a>
-  | <a href="https://github.com/jcbhmr/card-battle/blob/main/Requirements%20report.pdf">Requirements report</a>
+  | <a href="https://github.com/jcbhmr/card-battle/blob/main/requirements-report.pdf">Requirements report</a>
-  | <a href="https://github.com/jcbhmr/card-battle/blob/main/test%20and%20delivery%20plan.pdf">Test and delivery plan</a>
+  | <a href="https://github.com/jcbhmr/card-battle/blob/main/test-and-delivery-plan.pdf">Test and delivery plan</a>
+  | <a href="https://github.com/jcbhmr/card-battle/blob/main/final-presentation.pdf">Final presentation</a>
 </p>

-This app is currently entirely client-side.
+This app is entirely client-side.
 There is no server-side component.
 You can get started easily using ⚡StackBlitz by clicking the <kbd>Open in Codeflow</kbd> button above.
-All of the API data model stuff should go in [`src/model.ts`](src/model.ts).
-If it ever overflows a single file, make a `src/model/` folder and put the files in there with a `src/model/index.ts` exporting the important bits.
-The UI actual _on the screen_ bits can start out all in [`src/App.tsx`](src/App.tsx) as one big file.
-If that gets too big the code can be split out into multiple files in `src/*.tsx`.

 - **`npm run dev`:** Runs the Vite dev server so you can see a live reloading preview of your code as you edit it.
 - **`npm run format`:** Formats all the code using Prettier.
 Run this every so often.